-- trekking: walking, running, pony trekking, mountain biking, off-piste skiing, and related activities when done in moor or mountain country which is remote (i.e. over 30 minutes' travelling time from the nearest road or refuge)
+- Trekking: walking, running, pony trekking, cycling, off-piste skiing, and related activities, when practised in moorlands or more than 600 metres above sea level in an area which is remote (that is, over 30 minutes' travelling time from the nearest road or refuge).

 The scheme does not cover: